kshkss/integrate-rs/README.md

+# Integrate-rs

+## Compute one-dimansional integrals

+### QUADPACK

-# Solve systems of differential equations
+## Solve systems of differential equations

-This crate uses ODEPACK Fortran library to solve systems of ordinary differential equations and differential algebraic equations.
+This crate is forked from tungli/lsode-rust and uses ODEPACK Fortran library to solve systems of ordinary differential equations and differential algebraic equations.

-# ODEPACK
+### ODEPACK

 I obtained the [ODEPACK][1] code that is present in this repository from [here](http://www.netlib.org/odepack/).
 I do not know what the licensing of the original ODEPACK code is, I assume it is released to the public domain.